-The accompanying consolidated financial statements have been prepared on the historical cost basis except for land under property and equipment, which is carried at revalued amount.
-These consolidated financial statements are presented in Philippine Pesos, which is the Group's functional and presentation currency under Philippine Financial Reporting Standards (PFRS).
+The accompanying consolidated financial statements have been prepared on the historical cost basis except for available-for-sale investments, investment property and certain property and equipment which are stated at fair market value and appraised values, respectively.
+These consolidated financial statements are presented in Philippine pesos, which is the Group's functional and presentation currency under Philippine Financial Reporting Standards (PFRS).
 All values are rounded to the nearest peso, except when otherwise indicated.